Merck/CEEDesigns.jl/docs/src/tutorials/GenerativeDesigns.md

 )
 ````

 We have to provide the maximum number of concurrent experiments.
-Additionally, we can specify the tradeoff between monetary cost and execution time - in our case, we aim to minimize the execution time.
+Additionally, we can specify the tradeoff between monetary cost and execution time.
+In our case, we aim to minimize the execution time.

 ````@example GenerativeDesigns
 # minimize time, two concurrent experiments at maximum